etherealgemini/OCE_iGEM_Modeling/README.md

 ### Talk to other groups

-This is very important and easy to forget.
 One of the requirements of [best model in iGEM](https://2023.igem.wiki/example/model) is about the special contributions of model to the whole project.

 What's more, communicate with other groups may help them strengthen the relation of their work with yours.